ktrev123/Abshire_Portfolio/README.md

 ## Trevor Dean Abshire, M.S., CSCS, CPSS

-TEST1000 My name is Trevor Abshire, I am an ex-collegiate starting pitcher, currently serving as Assistant Director of Sport Performance and Lead Data Analyst at the University of California Davis.
+TESTPLEASE My name is Trevor Abshire, I am an ex-collegiate starting pitcher, currently serving as Assistant Director of Sport Performance and Lead Data Analyst at the University of California Davis.
 With a strong passion for leveraging data to drive performance and optimize training strategies, I strive to blend my background in athletics with my analytical skills to deliver impactful insights.

 As an ex-collegiate athlete, I understand the importance of data-driven decision-making in improving athletic performance.
 My experience on the field, in the weight room, and in the lab have ignited a keen interest in exploring the vast potential of data analytics within the sports industry.
 Combining my expertise in strength and conditioning with my proficiency in data analytics, I aim to optimize training protocols, identify performance patterns, and provide valuable insights to athletes and coaches to increase longevity and win championships!